 Best time to visit: Sunrise and sunset

 So far we’ve never had any guests who were disappointed by their visit to Pidurangala.
 Unlike Sigiriya, it’s never crowded.
-Rush hour on Pidurangala means you would share the summit with another 10 to 20 people.
-More likely you have it to yourself… Though it becomes more and more famous!
+Rush hour on Pidurangala means you would share the summit with another 10 to 50 people.
+Though it becomes more and more famous!

 Don’t miss the frescoes